Getting a mortgage in Italy

 A Mortgage Tax (Imposta Ipotecaria) is also applicable, which is usually between €50-€200.

-Overall, you should budget between 10-12 per cent for government fees, taxes and legal costs for your property purchase in Italy.
+Overall, you should budget up to 15 per cent for government fees, taxes and legal costs for your property purchase in Italy.

 What is the process when applying for a mortgage in Italy?

 As starting point, it’s advisable to seek the advice of a mortgage broker who has a good understanding of the mortgage system in Italy.
 They can offer an initial assessment to ascertain whether it’s likely you’ll be approved for an Italian mortgage, and, if so, under what circumstances.
 You’re not under any obligation to continue with their services, however, their service is often invaluable in what can be a complex and lengthy process.

 The process for obtaining a mortgage in Italy will vary from one lender to another.
 However, for guidance purposes the following steps (there may more or less, depending on your financial profile, sources of income, what other debt you hold and how all this can be substantiated) usually need to be undertaken following this assessment:

 - Mortgage quote – a full mortgage quote is usually offered within 24-48 hours.

 - Sign up – if you decide to accept the mortgage offer and wish to proceed your mortgage broker (if you are using one) will ask you to be sign the terms and conditions and make payment with regards to their initial fee.